TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Introduction

 In this work, we propose \emph{TSPDiffuser}, a novel data-driven path planner designed to solve TSPPPs.
-As depicted in Fig.~\ref{fig:graph}, we learn a diffusion model~\cite{ho2020denoising,yang2023diffusion} to generate plausible loop paths from obstacle and destination maps.
-Rather than attempting to generate a single solution path directly from a learned model, TSPDiffuser samples multiple paths to construct a roadmap for a higher success rate and path optimality.
-Because this roadmap highly likely contains potential solutions with a small number of nodes and edges, it alone can be used to efficiently estimate traveling costs for all destination pairs.
+At its core, we learn a diffusion model~\cite{ho2020denoising,yang2023diffusion} to generate plausible loop paths from obstacle and destination maps.
+Rather than attempting to generate a single solution path directly from a learned model, TSPDiffuser samples multiple paths to construct a roadmap for a higher success rate and path optimality as depicted in Fig.~\ref{fig:teaser}.
+Because this roadmap highly likely contains potential solutions with a small number of nodes and edges, it alone can be used to efficiently estimate travel costs for all destination pairs.
 In this way, TSPDiffuser aims to achieve both high solution quality and computational efficiency, addressing the main challenge for TSPPPs.

-We extensively evaluate our approach using three synthetic environments with diverse obstacle layouts, as well as 30 outdoor and 15 indoor environments with real-world complexity~\cite{sturtevant2012benchmarks,dobrevski2020adaptive,xia2018gibson}.
+We extensively evaluate our approach using three synthetic environments with diverse obstacle layouts, as well as 30 outdoor and 15 indoor environments with more complex layouts of obstacles scanned from real-world buildings, walls, or furniture~\cite{sturtevant2012benchmarks,dobrevski2020adaptive,xia2018gibson}.
 Experimental results demonstrate that TSPDiffuser significantly improves the trade-off between solution quality and computation time over existing methods~\cite{janner2022planning,ichter2020learned,karaman2011sampling}.